Undergraduate Teaching Assistant

 Who is eligible to become a UTA?

-To qualify as a UTA, you must have senior class standing and an overall grade point average of 3.5 or higher.
-You must also have earned an A- or better in the course for which you are applying to assist.
-You must be able to regularly attend the course in which you are an UTA.
-Talk with the faculty member teaching the course to obtain their endorsement.
+To qualify as an UTA, SLHS majors must have junior or senior class standing and a grade point average of 3.5 or higher (overall or in the major).
+Applicants must have earned an A- or better in the course for which they are applying to assist with and be able to regularly attend their assigned course.

 Courses that utilize UTAs vary from semester to semester.
 Student placements are based on faculty needs, preferences and schedules.
 When possible, we match students with their requested classes.